Free e-book valued at $19.95!

 Supervisors of Learner drivers are always in desperate need of practical strategies to assist them in this complex driving journey with their teenagers.
 Youthsafe have finally filled the gap with this purposeful E-book.
 When used parallel with the Learner Log Book, it provides supervisors with specific and constructive tools to utilise.
 I would highly recommend every supervisor read Teaching Aussie Teens to Drive; it will help make the process less daunting and more enjoyable!

 David’s book is probably the best “How to” guide for parents teaching their kids how to drive.
 I am currently supervising two teenagers of my own and David’s stories, strategies and tips have been a godsend.
 David’s considerable experience and his friendly way of writing make this book the easiest way for parents to get their head around the sometimes nerve-wracking experience of sitting in the passenger seat.
 This book should be required reading for supervising drivers – I thank David for sharing his wisdom and humour.

-By clicking the Submit button above you agree to be bound by our Terms & Conditions (see below)
+By downloading you agree to be bound by our Terms & Conditions (see below)